marekborowiec/teaching/python2.md

 ```
 In the example above we accessed the upper left value with the `[0][0]` index and lower right value with the `[2][2]` index.

+How would you make a and access items in a list of lists of lists?

 One final feature to mention here is the `list()` method, which is used to convert other data types into lists, similarly to `int()` or `str()` methods we already encountered.

 ## Dictionaries